borgermeister/ansible_zscaler/README.md

 ## Requirements

-1. You need to configure Zscaler OneAPI with apropriate permissions.
+1. You need to configure Zscaler OneAPI with appropriate permissions.
 2. You need to have Ansible installed on your system.
 3. You need to decide on a secrets management method for storing Zscaler OneAPI credentials.

 ## Configuration

-### Zscaler API credentials
+### Zscaler OneAPI credentials

-In order to use the Ansible playbooks and roles in this repository, you will need to have Zscaler API credentials.
-You can obtain these by logging into the Zscaler Private Access Admin Portal and navigating to the Public API section (***Configuration & Control -> Public API***).
+In order to use the Ansible playbooks and roles in this repository, you will need to generate Zscaler OneAPI credentials.
+You can obtain these by logging into the Zscaler Admin Portal and navigating to the OneAPI section (***Administration -> API Configuration -> OneAPI***).

 At this moment Zscaler OneAPI is only supported on the ZIA collection.
 When using the ZPA collection you will need to use the Legacy API.